Bowbells, North Dakota: History

 The city of Bowbells was founded in 1898 along the main line of the Soo Line Railroad and incorporated in 1906.
 The city was named by railroad officials after the famed Bow bells at St Mary-le-Bow in London, England.
+The Soo Line is now operated by Canadian Pacific Railway and runs diagonally from the southeast to the northwest heading toward Portal, North Dakota, where the railroad crosses into Saskatchewan.
+The Great Northern Railway built a branchline in the early 1900s on the east side of the city that runs south-north toward Northgate, North Dakota and Northgate, Saskatchewan that became a secondary mainline, currently operated by Canadian National Railway over trackage originally owned by BNSF.

 The city's centennial celebration was held in the third week in July 2006.
 Several hundred people from all over the country registered and attended.
 Burke County celebrated its centennial in the summer of 2010.

 Culture

 The town is home to a Lutheran, a Methodist, and a Roman Catholic church.

 A municipal golf course is located four miles east of the city, and a community swimming pool, park and campground are available as well for visitors and residents.

 Bowbells' schoolhouse, built in 1909 at a cost of $15,000, is still in use.
-Due to attentive management over the years, the brick building is still in good condition and currently houses kindergarten through sixth grade students.
+Due to attentive management over the years, the brick building is still in good condition and currently houses kindergarten through twelfth grade students.
 The building has a jerkinhead roof, combining gable and hipped roof types.